basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 The whole loop finishes fast enough that I can dictate a git commit message, tap once, and paste it into `git commit` inside Zellij without re-typing anything.

 {{% callout note %}}
 **Dictation quality:** In my experience, the built‑in iOS dictation is absolute shit compared to Whisper/FasterWhisper.
-Accuracy, punctuation, and latency are consistently better with the FasterWhisper server running at home.
+Accuracy and punctuation are much better with the FasterWhisper server running at home; it’s a bit slower, but that trade‑off is worth it for clean, usable text.
 {{% /callout %}}

 {{% callout warning %}}